osate/osate2/standalone_tests/LoadDeclarativeModelAndEMV2_api/ReadMe.txt

 This example loads multiple declarative models and prints out their contents.
-This version uses the EMV2 extention to parse EMV2 error model annexes.
-More specifically, the EMV2 extention is registered directly by the program using the AnnexRegisty API.
+This version uses the EMV2 extension to parse EMV2 error model annexes.
+More specifically, the EMV2 extension is registered directly by the program using the AnnexRegisty API.

 The examples takes 1 or more declarative files as input.